fb0801/pythonBookRecommeder/README.md

 - ensure the right kernal is being used
 - may need to rerun previous lines for it to work
 - ensure it is spelt correctly
+- if going to work with notebook dont use VSCode, just use jupyter to avoid issues and headaches

 # Resources used: